Streaming Model Cascades for Semantic SQL

 \section{Abstract}

-Modern data warehouses extend SQL with semantic operators that invoke large language models on each qualifying row, but the per-row inference cost is prohibitive at scale.
+Modern data warehouses extend SQL with semantic operators that invoke large language models on each qualifying row, making per-row inference orders of magnitude more expensive than traditional SQL.
 Model cascades reduce this cost by routing most rows through a fast proxy model and delegating uncertain cases to an expensive oracle.
-Existing frameworks, however, require global dataset access and optimize a single quality metric, limiting their applicability in distributed systems where data is partitioned across independent workers.
-We present two adaptive cascade algorithms designed for streaming, per-partition execution in which each worker processes its partition independently without inter-worker communication. \supgit extends the SUPG statistical framework to streaming execution with iterative threshold refinement and joint precision-recall guarantees. \gamcal replaces user-specified quality targets with a learned calibration model: a Generalized Additive Model maps proxy scores to calibrated probabilities with uncertainty quantification, enabling direct optimization of a cost-quality tradeoff through a single parameter.
-Experiments on six datasets in a production semantic SQL engine show that both algorithms achieve $F_1 > 0.95$ on every dataset. \gamcal achieves higher $F_1$ per oracle call at cost-sensitive operating points, while \supgit reaches a higher quality ceiling with formal guarantees on precision and recall.
+Prior \sn-style cascades, however, require a global proxy-score pass that is itself an LLM-inference workload and blocks output in pipelined query engines.
+They also target either precision or recall and cannot serve workloads that need both.
+We formalize the cascade routing problem for streaming semantic SQL with independent parallel workers and present two complementary algorithms within this model. \supgit extends \sn from single-pass, single-metric estimation to streaming execution by iteratively refining two thresholds as oracle labels accumulate across batches, and is the first streaming cascade with joint probabilistic guarantees on user-specified precision and recall at a chosen failure probability $\delta$. \gamcal replaces user-specified targets with a single tradeoff parameter $\alpha$ between classification error and oracle cost, and learns a monotone Generalized Additive Model that calibrates proxy scores to true-positive probabilities and supplies pointwise uncertainty for stochastic routing.
+On six classification, filtering, and join benchmarks evaluated in a production semantic SQL engine, both algorithms reach $F_1 \geq 0.95$ at their best operating points. \gamcal also leads all six datasets at a 20\% delegation budget and reaches $F_1 \geq 0.95$ with up to 58\% fewer oracle calls than LOTUS's SUPG cascade. \supgit attains the highest best-case $F_1$, with a mean of 0.989 across the six datasets.